 Care workers have a number of opportunities for career progression through a series of health and social care diplomas from City & Guilds.
 These range from the GCSE equivalent Level 2 Diploma through the A level-equivalent Level 3 and then on to Level 4, which is equivalent to a Foundation Degree or Higher National Diploma.
 All of these qualifications are recognised by employers and help improve job prospects for carers.

 Hopefully you’re feeling optimistic about a potential career in live-in care.
-The financial and emotional rewards, and the high job satisfaction, make it an incredible career prospect for anybody interested in providing high quality care.
+The financial and emotional rewards, and the high job satisfaction, of becoming a carer make it an incredible career prospect for anybody interested in providing high quality care.